holidayextras/ui-toolkit/CONTRIBUTING.md

 A BIG thank you from everyone using the UI-Toolkit for taking the time to contribute! :clap:

-The following is a set of guidelines for contributing to the UI-Toolkit and its components, which are hosted in the [Holiday Extras Organization](https://github.com/holidayextras) on GitHub.
-These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.
+The following is a set of guidelines for contributing to the UI-Toolkit and its components, These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.